Requires Python 3.11+

 State = Char("State")

-# Each phase gets a timer: a done bit and an accumulator
+# Each phase gets a named timer

 with Program() as logic: